Priscilla Ford: Arrest and trial

 After being arrested, Ford was found to have had a history of mental illness and had been diagnosed with paranoid schizophrenia, resulting in violent tendencies.
 She had been hospitalized and treated over the years at seven different facilities before moving to Reno.

 She was assigned a Public Defender, who asked for a mental evaluation.
 On January 29, 1981, Ford was found incompetent to stand trial.
-She was held in custody, sent to Lake's Crossing for mental treatment.
+She was held in custody and sent to Lake's Crossing for mental treatment.
 During this period and later, she reported hearing the voices of such figures as Joan Bennett Kennedy (wife of US Senator Edward Kennedy) and journalist Barbara Walters.
 On April 29, 1981, Ford was ordered to submit to treatment, including drug therapy."
 On August 4, 1981, Ford was found competent to stand trial.

 She pleaded not guilty by reason of insanity.
 The trial lasted almost five months, the longest in northern Nevada history.
 The jury consisted of seven women and five men.

 Ford insisted on testifying in her defense.
 She stated that she was the reincarnation of Jesus Christ and therefore incapable of sin.

-In his summary, her public defender Lew Carnahan noted her history of severe mental illness and said that the death penalty would be an injustice.
+In his summary, her public defender, Lew Carnahan, noted her history of severe mental illness and said that the death penalty would be an injustice.
 He pleaded for her to be sentenced to life in a criminal mental institution where she could be treated.
 The District Attorney Cal Dunlap described her as "evil personified" and fought for Ford to be found legally sane at the time of her driving into the crowd.

 After 13 hours of deliberation, the jury found Ford guilty on six counts of murder and 23 counts of attempted murder on March 19, 1982.
-On March 28, 1982, the jury voted separately on the death penalty, and decided in favor of capital punishment.
+On March 28, 1982, the jury voted separately on the death penalty and decided in favor of capital punishment.
 (Note: Even though seven people died as a result of Ford's attack, issues in the indictment caused Ford to only be charged with six.)